+The basics.
 On the message board, you can post questions, make comments, and answer/respond to other people's questions and comments.
 I will post some questions/topics to give you ideas re: what to talk about - but really, any questions, comments, or responses related to the course are appropriate for the discussion board.
 You should make at least one original (new thread) post by 11pm on Thursday of each week and one reaction (response to someone else's thread) post by 11pm on Sunday of each week.

-You will need to make at least 2 postings per week to receive full message board points.
+How many posts?
+You will need to make a TOTAL of 2 postings per week (one original post and one reply post) to receive full message board points.